guillaumedherouville/webapp_socialsense/README.md

 In prod, the following has been implemented :

 - Topic matching fixed (i.e. the match_topic_comments function in processing.py is the same as in topic_summarization.py)
+- Extracting the 1_000 most liked comments (maybe double check since ChatGPT but looks good)
-- Showing neutral comments (NB : realized we currently show a general view of sentiments over all comments, not proportion of neutral vs negative vs positive)
+- [not in dev] Showing neutral comments (NB : realized we currently show a general view of sentiments over all comments, not proportion of neutral vs negative vs positive)

 In dev, the following is in progress :

 - Using Claude instead of ChatGPT (in topic_summarization.py, both classes can be used indifferently in the functions // double check that Claude is compliant tho)
-- A 'check' function (in topic_summarization.py) which is here to limit false positives when matching comments to topic, by verifying no comment is contradicting the topic it has been assigned to
+- A 'check' function (in topic_summarization.py) which is here to limit false positives when matching comments to topic, by verifying no comment is contradicting the topic it has been assigned to.
+Note: need to parallelize.
+Currently processing by batches of 30 comms.